 Closer to the Metal:

-We need to bring the game closer to metal, by that I mean we must reduce the size and complexity of the API and the driver.
+We need to bring the game closer to metal.
+By that I mean we must reduce the size and complexity of the API and the driver.
 There should be fewer layers between the hardware and the game itself.
 The API and driver spend too much time translating commands and calls.
 Some, if not most, of that control will be given back to the game developer.
-Reduced overhead by D3D 12 will improve performance, fewer layers between the game and GPU hardware will mean better performaning and looking games that more easily take advantage of all the great hardware on the market today, and in development for tomorrow.
+Reduced overhead by D3D 12 will improve performance, fewer layers between the game and GPU hardware will mean better performance and better looking games that more easily take advantage of all the great hardware on the market today, and in development for tomorrow.
 There is another side to this of course.
 Some developers may not want the control over things the API used to deal with, such as GPU memory management.
 Perhaps that is where the game engine developers come in, such as EPIC and DICE.
 In the end only time will tell.
 As the release of D3D 12 is still a ways off there is plenty of time to figure that part out.
 So all these great promises, but how will it be accomplished?
 The 4 primary new features are called the Pipeline State Object, also Command Lists, Bundles & Heaps.
 Each of these features will be covered in greater detail in the next parts of my D3D 12 series.